-Figure 6-10 shows projected changes in emissions for CO, volatile organic compounds (VOC), and nitrogen oxides (NO_x) that would result from the implementation of Regional Target-funded projects and affect TE populations and their non-TE counterparts.
-Reductions are reported in kilograms per 1,000 people and are aggregate figures for all projects.
-[This text will be updated when the necessary information is available.]
+Figure 6-10 shows projected changes in emissions for CO, volatile organic compounds (VOC), and nitrogen oxides (NO ${\rm x}$) that would result from the implementation of Regional Target-funded projects and affect TE populations and their non-TE counterparts.
+Reductions are reported in kilograms per 1,000 people and are shown for the FFYs 2021-25, 2022-26, and 2023-27 TIPs.
+The changes shown are for each TIP and are not cumulative across all TIPs.